 Sleep Apnea Secondary to PTSD: The “Nexus” You Are Missing

-The strategy?
+The clinical link?
 Secondary Service Connection.

 The PTSD Connection